vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

 ### Implementation

-- `opentelemetry_source`:
-  - grpc details TBD
-  - http details TBD
+- `opentelemetry_traces` or simply `opentelemetry` sources:
+  - The gRPC variant would use Tonic to spawn a gRPC server (like the `vector` source in its v2 variation) and directly use the [offical gRPC service definitions][otlp-grpc-def].
+  - HTTP variant would use a Warp server and attempt to decode protobuf payloads, as per the [specification][otlp-http], payloads are encoded using protobuf either in binary format or in JSON format ([Protobuf schemas][otlp-proto-def]).
+    All the expected behaviours regarding the kind of requests/responses code and sequence are clearly defined as well as the default URL path (`/v1/traces` for traces).
-- Internal traces representation/normalization: TBD
+- Internal traces representation/normalization, two options are opened see [outstanding questions](#outstanding-questions)
-- APM stats computation: likely to mimic what's done in the Datadog OTLP exporter
+- APM stats computation:
+  - Implement a similar logic that the one done in the Datadog OTLP exporter, this would allow user to use multiple Datadog product with Opentelemetry traces and get the same consistent behaviour in all circumstances.
+APM stats computation is hooked [there][apm-stats-computation] in the Datadog exporter.
+But as this is go code it relies on the [Agent codebase][-code-for-otlp-exporter] to do the [actual computation][agent-handle-span].
+  - Where the APM stats computations is still under discusion, see [outstanding questions](#outstanding-questions)

 ## Rationale

-- Opentelemtry is the de-facto standard for traces, so supporting it at some point is mandatory.
+- Opentelemetry is the de-facto standard for traces, so supporting it at some point is mandatory.
+Note that this consideration is wider than just traces as metrics (and logs) are addressed by the Opentelemetry project

 ## Drawbacks